Skip to main content

 Interactive/background processes

-Needs API keys in environment
+Needs API keys in environment⚠️ Only via passthrough✅ (most pass through)

 Rule of thumb: Use execute_code when you need to call Hermes tools programmatically with logic between calls.
 Use terminal for running shell commands, builds, and processes.